UndefinedCreations/docs/stellar/getting-started/creating-a-simple-command.md

     }
 ```

 The generic type here is customizable to anything that extends CommandSender, and this method will only be called if the cast is successful.
 The method itself is an extension function (type) of CommandContext, which will be further explained in later docs.
-You can get the sender with `CommandContext#source` and the results of any arguments using the `CommandContext#getArgument`.
+You can get the sender with [`CommandContext.sender`](https://github.com/UndefinedCreations/Stellar/blob/4ede2e9b8a195d5b675beaca8be5eecd4cc4e606/common/src/main/kotlin/com/undefined/stellar/data/argument/CommandContext.kt#L7) and the results of any arguments using the [`CommandContext.getArgument()`](https://github.com/UndefinedCreations/Stellar/blob/4ede2e9b8a195d5b675beaca8be5eecd4cc4e606/common/src/main/kotlin/com/undefined/stellar/data/argument/CommandContext.kt#L9) methods.

 ```kotlin
 StellarCommand("message")